sksamuel/scrimage/docs/filters.md

 Filters
 =======

 Scrimage comes with a wide array of filters.
+A filter modifies the pixels of an image in some pre-determined way.
+For example, a simple filter might reduce the brightness of each pixel by 50%.

 Most of these filters I have not written myself, but rather collected from other open source imaging libraries (for compliance with licenses and / or attribution - see file headers), and either wrapped them, fixed bugs or improved them.

-!!! note
-    These filters require the `scrimage-filters` module to be added to your build.
+!!! note These filters require the `scrimage-filters` module to be added to your build.

 Applying a filter returns a new image.
 The original image is unmodified.
 Some filters have options which can be set when creating the filters.